This is a refresher article on how to dress the hourglass body shape with some new shoppable options featuring the spring and summer 2021 trends.

 Choose a style with a tie or a belt so you can draw attention to your waist.
 Retro styles tend to be a good option too.
 Fifties-style dresses are made to flatter the hourglass figure.

 You could also opt for a jumpsuit.
 Choose a style which is either fitted at the waist, or which you can draw in with a belt.
-Opt for a v-neck.
+Look for a v-neck or a wider neck style like a boat neck.

 Best jeans, pants and skirts for hourglass figures